 The Paris Photo–Aperture Foundation PhotoBook Awards

 There is something tremendously clarifying about looking over hundreds of new photobooks over the space of a few days; patterns emerge, revealing current thematic, design, and format trends.
 It has become evident that we have reached a highly sophisticated level of photobook production, in which there is a tremendous plurality of styles–from the most baroque to the extremely minimalist.
 As juror Anne Wilkes Tucker points out, “People are thinking increasingly in sequences and bodies of work, and of the book as their primary form of presentation.”

 Supported by Amana

 The exhibition celebrates the ninety-five shortlisted titles from past PhotoBook Awards.

-$500 for an 8-week showing.
+$500 per each submission year for an 8-week showing.
 The host venue is responsible for pro-rated shipping and insurance.